sguertl/flying-pi/README.md

 You can replace an exisiting string or add a new one by writing `|| w.Ssid.ToUpper().Contains("WHATEVER")`.
 If there is no matching network, you can't go on to the Controller.
 ##### Connect to a network
 If you press the __Connect__ button you will be asked to enter the password.
 The default password is 87654321 (or 00000000), but it depends on the hostapd-configuration of the Raspberry Pi.
-If you are already connected to the network, you can just press the OK button and ignore the dialog.
+If you are already connected to the network, you can just press the OK button and ignore the dialog and a new socket connection (`SocketConnection.cs`) will be established.

 ##### Choose selection mode
 After connecting to the network, you will be forwared to `ControllerActivity.cs`.
 Before using the smartphone as a controller, you have to choose between two selection modes by clicking either on the radio button or the image.